Clinical Training Opportunities

 Required Hours on Site

-Clinical Training Positions available:
+Clinical Training Positions Available

-NEW IN 2023-2023: DIAGNOSTIC PRACTICUM (Psychological Assessment)
+DIAGNOSTIC PRACTICUM (Psychological Assessment)

 This practicum position is open to Doctoral level practicum students interested in adult assessment and will follow a similar structure to Direct Clinical Services students.
 Due to the clinical nuances of each testing case, and the structured workflow of test administration and production of comprehensive evaluation reports, a student’s weekly provision of clinical services will consist of some combination of the following: